watercrawl/WaterCrawl/CONTRIBUTING.md

 ## Submitting Changes

+1. **Create an issue first**:
+   - All pull requests must be associated with an issue
+   - Create a new issue describing the bug or feature before starting work
+   - You can begin development immediately after creating the issue

-1. Create a new branch for your changes:
+2. Create a new branch for your changes:
    ```bash
    git checkout -b feature/your-feature-name
    ```

-2. Make your changes and commit them with clear, descriptive commit messages.
+3. Make your changes and commit them with clear, descriptive commit messages.

-3. Push your branch to your fork:
+4. Push your branch to your fork:
    ```bash
    git push origin feature/your-feature-name
    ```

-4. Open a pull request from your branch to the main repository.
+5. Open a pull request from your branch to the main repository.

+6. In your pull request description:
+   - Reference the issue number (e.g., "Fixes #123" or "Relates to #123")
-5. In your pull request description, clearly explain the changes you've made and why they should be included.
+   - Clearly explain the changes you've made
+   - Include screenshots for UI changes if applicable

 ## License